 All use of Capitol Tech facilities must be consistent with the business of the university.
 Information placed on the system may relate only to charitable, educational, scientific, cultural, social or economic matters.
-Use of the system for any personal profit-oriented, commercial or business purpose is strictly prohibited.

 Academic work and email access take precedence over the use of university computers for entertainment such as web surfing and game playing.
 Internet services may not be used to transmit or store material that is obscene, libelous or defamatory.